iLert/docs/integrations/microsoft-teams/chat.md

 ![](<../../.gitbook/assets/General\_\_Demo\_\_\_\_Microsoft\_Teams (1).png>)

 1. You should have received a welcome message in the previously selected channel, if you do not see the message or you want to reconnect use the `@iLert connect` command  to bring it up again.
-Click on the **Connect** button in the message, this will take you to iLert's login page to finish your connection.
+Click on the **Connect** button in the message, this will take you to ilert's login page to finish your connection.

 ![](<../../.gitbook/assets/General\_\_Demo\_\_\_\_Microsoft\_Teams (2).png>)

 {% hint style="info" %}
 **Admin permission required**

-To set up the integration, you must have admin rights in iLert.
+To set up the integration, you must have admin rights in ilert.
 {% endhint %}

-1. Login to the iLert account which you want to connect to Microsoft Teams and iLert will automatically setup the connection for you - _depending on your login state in Microsoft 365 you will have to login to Microsoft again, afterwards you will be automatically taken back to iLert_ and you should see a success message with your newly created connector.
+1. Login to the ilert account which you want to connect to Microsoft Teams and ilert will automatically setup the connection for you - _depending on your login state in Microsoft 365 you will have to login to Microsoft again, afterwards you will be automatically taken back to iLert_ and you should see a success message with your newly created connector.

 ![](<../../.gitbook/assets/iLert (97).png>)

-## In iLert <a href="#in-ilert" id="in-ilert"></a>
+## In ilert <a href="#in-ilert" id="in-ilert"></a>

-Now that the initial connection between your Microsoft Teams and iLert accounts has been setup, you may choose alert sources which should send update messages to your Microsoft Teams channels - this is done by creating Alert Actions in iLert.
+Now that the initial connection between your Microsoft Teams and ilert accounts has been setup, you may choose alert sources which should send update messages to your Microsoft Teams channels - this is done by creating Alert Actions in ilert.

 ### Link the Microsoft Teams Chat Connector to the alert source <a href="#link-the-microsoft-teams-chat-connector-to-the-alert-source" id="link-the-microsoft-teams-chat-connector-to-the-alert-source"></a>